Animal Rescue Foundation Limited

 • Only charities with “a declared ethical policy regarding animal care and re-homing” will be supported

-• Organizations that are not UK-registered charities
+• Organisations that are not UK-registered charities

 Helpful Hinchilla